-CHN supports requiring full transparency of money in politics, including disclosure of the sources of funds for political campaigns and lobbying expenditures and increasing accountability of corporate spending through shareholder oversight.
+The Coalition on Human Needs supports requiring full transparency of money in politics, including disclosure of the sources of funds for political campaigns and lobbying expenditures and increasing accountability of corporate spending through shareholder oversight.

-CHN supports ensuring that all eligible citizens can freely exercise their right to vote and have their vote counted; this includes efforts to strengthen enforcement and oversight components of the Voting Rights Act (VRA), including over jurisdictions not originally covered by the VRA that have enacted voter suppression laws, and to restore voting rights to formerly incarcerated citizens.
+CHN supports ensuring that all eligible citizens can freely exercise their right to vote and have their vote counted; this includes efforts to strengthen enforcement and oversight components of the Voting Rights Act (VRA) and the Freedom to Vote Act, including over jurisdictions not originally covered by the VRA that have enacted voter suppression laws, and to restore voting rights to formerly incarcerated citizens.

 CHN supports creating small-donor matching programs and citizen-led campaign finance systems which elevate the voices of small donors.
-Such reforms enable candidates to run effective and competitive campaigns using only small donations combined with limited public matching funds and improves transparency around donors.
+Such reforms enable candidates to run effective and competitive campaigns using only small donations combined with matching funds and improves transparency around donors.